Peter Turchi and Andrea Barrett, Editors

 literally hundreds of writers.
 Representative essays have been published not only in Bringing

-but also in Poets Teaching Poets: Self and the World, and Poet’s Work,
+the Devil to His Knees but also in Poets Teaching Poets: Self and the World, and Poet’s Work,

-Poet’s Play: Essays on the Practice and the Art
+Poet’s Play: Essays on the Practice and the Art.
+Fiction writers on the faculty also created The

-Story Behind the Story: 26 Stories by Contemporary Writers and How They Work
+Story Behind the Story: 26 Stories by Contemporary Writers and How They Work.

 Like any good conversation, there is no strict logic or progression to the one that follows,